China at the Olympics: 2008 Summer Olympics

-Following economic reforms under Deng Xiaoping and financial support from Japan’s Official Development Assistance branch as a result of Japan’s post WW2 reparation plans, China underwent rapid economic growth.
+Following economic reforms under Deng Xiaoping, China underwent rapid economic growth.
 As a result, China successfully bid in 2001 to host the 2008 Olympic Games, signaling the CHN's debut as an Olympic host.

 In order to host the 2008 Olympics Games, significant investment—particularly from the Government of China—was necessary.
 With contributions from both the public and private sectors, the central government allocated an estimated ¥313 billion CNY ($6.8 billion USD) to the Games.
 Associated expenses of hosting, such as infrastructure and developmental costs brought the total investment to around ¥313 billion CNY (roughly $43 billion USD), making it the biggest investment in an Olympics game yet.
 The event alone generated a profit of over ¥1 billion CNY.

 The 2008 Olympic Games helped China reshape its international image by utilizing the country’s rich historical culture to divert attention from its past.
 The Olympics Fuwa mascots were designed to be deeply embedded in Chinese culture, with each ring associated with an aspect of Chinese heritage.
 Not only was the event able to bring a wider range of China’s culture to a global audience, China’s decision to represent one of the mascots, namely Yingying, as a Tibetan antelope was an attempt to legitimize its annexation of Tibet through symbolic entrenchment—a diplomatic practice used to justify the CCP's regional occupation through military incursion in 1951.

 Such extensive state involvement indicated the state's goal as presenting China as an emerging global power.
 Preparation for the Games created millions of jobs for the domestic economy and bolstered nationalism significantly, while successfully hosting the event boosted tourism and increased foreign investments and confidence.
 Consequently, the country saw a GDP growth of 9.7% in the next year despite the effects of the 2008 financial crisis.